 Here is our complete worship flow:

-- A Liturgy of Confession
+- Prayers of Confession

-- Announcements and Offering
+- Announcements and Offerings

-- Message (A Community of Reverence)
+- Message (A New Social Order)

-You can learn what other communities of faith experienced this weekend in worship at The Worship Community.
+You can learn what other communities of faith experienced this past weekend in worship at The Worship Community.